cnboker/rdsdocs/docs/intro.md

 # Background

-The project developers have extensive experience covering Android, Windows, and WebOS digital signage platforms, and are also Raspberry Pi technology enthusiasts.
-Customized digital signage terminal players based on past development experience have problems with insufficient flexibility in content display design on Windows and Android platforms, requiring more resources to implement specific functions.
-Later, I came into contact with the WebOS system, which is an interactive platform based on Node.js.
+Having extensive experience covering Android, Windows, and WebOS digital signage platforms, Customized digital signage player app based on past development experience have problems with insufficient flexibility in content display design on Windows and Android platforms, requiring more effort to implement specific functions.
+Later, I came into the WebOS system, which is an interactive platform based on Node.js.
 Content display is based on the browser.
 The browser itself can accommodate a large number of content display features and has a huge design and development ecosystem.
 It is for this reason that I have invested a period of energy in the development of WebOS.
 WebOS also has an open source version, WebOS OSE (Open Source Edition).

 In the process of learning and using WebOS OSE, I encountered some unsatisfied needs, such as the video player does not support GPU video decoding, cannot play 4K videos, and 1080p 60fps video files and other fatal problems, all of which need to be solved related to Chromium under Linux question.